NBP77/Nicks-Portfolio/README.md

 # Nicks-Portfolio
-A collection of projects from Bootcamp
+An updated collection of projects from Bootcamp

 ## Description

--The main goal for this project was to creat a portfolio website that can hold all of the projects I will create during this program.
+-The main goal for this project was to create a portfolio website that can hold all of the projects I will create during this program.

--Each img has a link to my projects, the first is the Horiseon-Refactor I completed and the rest will fill in as the class progresses.
+-Each img has a link to my projects, the two projects I decided to showcase are Park Finder amd Workday planner

--It was tough to match the exact layout that was provided because I am still getting used to using flexbox, some of the elements are not responsive with mobile devices.
+-The whole UI has been updated using a CSS framework called Bulma

--If I had the time I would have gone back and tried to put everything into flexbox instead of using absolute positioning.
+-Bulma aloud me to position containers and tiles easily while also giving me a built in mobile responsive site

--At the end you are still able to view my profile, get my contacts, use the nav bar and view my projects.
+-The site still has to some work to be done but is deff an upgrade from the former

 ## Installation